antvis/Graphin/README.md

 ## 👨‍💻 Upgrade Guide

 If you are a user from Graphin1.x, this [Upgrade Guide](https://graphin.antv.vision/graphin/quick-start/migration) may help you.
-If you encounter upgrade problems, you can also go to github Mention issue
+If you encounter upgrade problems, you can go to github issue section, and feel free to create issues if it's not already there.

 ## ⌨️ Development Guide

-If you want to start Graphin locally, you may wish to read this [Contribution Guide](https://graphin.antv.vision/graphin/quick-start/contributing).
-We hope that more partners will participate in the open source construction of Graphin
+If you want to run Graphin locally, you may wish to read this [Contribution Guide](https://graphin.antv.vision/graphin/quick-start/contributing).
+We hope more contributors can join our team to make Graphin better together.

 ## More Info